 Judge Davila's decision denied the plaintiff's motion for leave to amend the complaint to add allegations related to HP's November 2012 announcement that the company would take an impairment charge related to its 2011 acquisition of Autonomy Corporation.
 The court accepted the company's argument that allowing such allegations would introduce "new, separate, and distinct causes of action that would likely implicate individuals not named as defendants in this action," and that the claims themselves already were being litigated before Judge Charles Breyer of the Northern District of California.

-Partner Steven Schatz led the Wilson Sonsini Goodrich & Rosati team representing Hewlett-Packard in the matter, which also included Boris Feldman, Katherine Henderson, Cheryl Foung, Bryan Ketroser, and Brian Danitz.
+Partner Steven Schatz led the Wilson Sonsini Goodrich & Rosati team representing Hewlett-Packard in the matter, which also included Boris Feldman, Katherine Henderson, Cheryl Foung, Bryan Ketroser, Brian Danitz, and Nessia Kushner.

-For more information, please refer to the court's decision.
+For more information, please refer to the Northern District's decision.